-Actual cash value (ACV) is one way insurance carriers determine how much your property is worth.
-The actual cash value of your home or personal property is calculated by subtracting depreciation from the replacement cost.
-Insuring property for its actual cash value means you receive what the item is worth at the moment of the loss, not what it costs to replace it.
+Actual cash value (ACV) in homeowners insurance is one way to determine how much your property is worth.
+The actual cash value of your home or personal property is calculated by subtracting an amount for depreciation, deterioration, or obsolescence from the replacement cost.

-ACV coverage can be a deceptively attractive option for homeowners.
-The premiums are usually lower than those for replacement costs coverage, so it seems like a good deal.
-However, those low premiums may not be worth it if you have to make a claim.
+ACV coverage can be an attractive option for homeowners in some cases.
+The premiums are usually lower than those for replacement costs coverage.
+But it’s important to understand how this coverage works so you aren’t surprised when it’s time to file a claim.

 Most home insurers use replacement cost coverage for the physical structure of your home, but that’s not true for personal property.
-Carriers typically default to actual cash value coverage for the stuff inside your home, such as:
+Providers typically default to actual cash value coverage for the belongings inside your home, such as:

 You can see how insuring for the actual cash value of some items may end up being expensive.
 Electronics, for instance, depreciate quickly, so your ACV payout from a stolen laptop may not come close to what it costs to replace it.